Renormalization group: Conformal symmetry and fixed points

-In more technical terms, let us assume that we have a theory described by a certain function $Z$ of the state variables $\{s_i\}$ and a certain set of coupling constants $\{J_k\}$.
-This function may be a partition function, an action, a Hamiltonian, etc. It must contain the whole description of the physics of the system.

-Now we consider a certain blocking transformation of the state variables $\{s_i\}\to \{\tilde s_i\}$.
-The number of $\tilde s_i$ must be less than the number of $s_i$.
-Now let us try to rewrite the $Z$ function only in terms of the $\tilde s_i$.
-If this is achievable by a certain change in the parameters, $\{J_k\}\to \{\tilde J_k\}$, then the theory is said to be renormalizable.

-Most fundamental theories of physics such as quantum electrodynamics, quantum chromodynamics and electro-weak interaction, but not gravity, are exactly renormalizable.
-Also, most theories in condensed matter physics are approximately renormalizable, from superconductivity to fluid turbulence.

-The change in the parameters is implemented by a certain beta function: $\{\tilde J_k\}=\beta(\{ J_k \})$, which is said to induce a renormalization group flow (or RG flow) on the $J$-space.
-The values of $J$ under the flow are called running couplings.

-As was stated in the previous section, the most important information in the RG flow are its fixed points.
-The possible macroscopic states of the system, at a large scale, are given by this set of fixed points.
-If these fixed points correspond to a free field theory, the theory is said to exhibit quantum triviality, possessing what is called a Landau pole, as in quantum electrodynamics.
+If the fixed points of the system correspond to a free field theory, the theory is said to exhibit quantum triviality and possesses a Landau pole.
 For a φ^{4} interaction, Michael Aizenman proved that this theory is indeed trivial, for space-time dimension D ≥ 5.
 For D = 4, the triviality has yet to be proven rigorously, but lattice computations have provided strong evidence for this.
 This fact is important as quantum triviality can be used to bound or even predict parameters such as the Higgs boson mass in asymptotic safety scenarios.
 Numerous fixed points appear in the study of lattice Higgs theories, but the nature of the quantum field theories associated with these remains an open question.

-Since the RG transformations in such systems are lossy (i.e.: the number of variables decreases - see as an example in a different context, Lossy data compression), there need not be an inverse for a given RG transformation.
-Thus, in such lossy systems, the renormalization group is, in fact, a semigroup, as lossiness implies that there is no unique inverse for each element.
+Since the RG transformations in such systems are lossy (i.e. the number of variables decreases), there need not be an inverse for a given RG transformation.

-Relevant and irrelevant operators and universality classes
+Relevant and irrelevant operators

-Consider a certain observable A of a physical system undergoing an RG transformation.
-The magnitude of the observable as the length scale of the system goes from small to large determines the importance of the observable(s) for the scaling law:
+For a certain observable A of a physical system undergoing an RG transformation, the magnitude of the observable as the scale of the system goes from small to large determines the importance of the observable for the scaling law: